Gujarat Technological University

-Gujarat Technological University (International Innovative University), commonly referred as GTU, is a state university affiliating many engineering, pharmacy, and management colleges in Gujarat state, India.
+Gujarat Technological University (International Innovative University), commonly referred as GTU, is a public state university affiliating many engineering, pharmacy, and management colleges in Gujarat, India.
 The university is headed by the state government and came into existence on 16 May 2007.
-Engineering institutes such as Lalbhai Dalpatbhai College of Engineering, Birla Vishvakarma Mahavidyalaya, Vishwakarma Government Engineering College and many Government Engineering Colleges are a part of GTU.
+Engineering institutes such as Lalbhai Dalpatbhai College of Engineering, Birla Vishvakarma Mahavidyalaya, Vishwakarma Government Engineering College, Gujarat Technological University School of Engineering and Technology and many government engineering colleges are a part of GTU.

-Earlier, Gujarat University was the prime university of Gujarat state heading all colleges including technical colleges.
+Earlier, Gujarat University was the prime university of Gujarat state heading all colleges, including technical colleges.
 To ensure more efficient, and systematic imparting of technical education, the state government formulated GTU.
 GTU declares results all around from February to April for winter exams and all around from June to August of summer exams.
-Currently 485 Colleges are affiliated to this GTU from across Gujarat with over 400,000 students.
+Currently 485 colleges are affiliated to this GTU from across Gujarat with over 400,000 students.